Abijam in the Bible

 There was war between Rehoboam [Abijam’s father] and Jeroboam all the days of Rehoboam’s life.

-The rest of the acts of Abijam, and all that he did, aren't they written in the book of the chronicles of the kings of Judah?
-There was war between Abijam and Jeroboam.
+Now the rest of the acts of Abijam, and all that he did, are they not written in the book of the chronicles of the kings of Judah?
+And there was war between Abijam and Jeroboam.

 He expelled the male cult prostitutes (sodomites) from the land and removed all the idols that his fathers [Solomon, Rehoboam, and Abijam] had made.